 Get ServiceOntario digital reminders

-Get automated emails, text messages, or phone call reminders 60 and 30 days before it’s time to renew your licence plate sticker, driver’s licence, or health card.
+Get automated emails, text messages, or phone call reminders 60 and 30 days before it’s time to renew your licence plate, driver’s licence, health card, or Ontario Photo Card.

 On this page Skip this page navigation

 Go paperless with digital reminders.
-They are a free, simple, and fast way to get notified when your licence plate sticker, driver’s licence, or health card is about to expire.
+They are a free, simple, and fast way to get notified when your licence plate, driver’s licence, health card, or Ontario Photo Card is about to expire.

 When you sign up, you can choose to get your reminders by: